From Ratchaburi, we hitched the 100 km to Bangkok in two rides without much trouble. The first car that stopped for us typifies the Thai attitude.

 “Hello sir where are you from?
 Right this way for tattoo sir”

-To avoid eye contact with the hawkers, I cast my eyes upwards.
-My mouth fell open as I tried to comprehend the hovering swarm of luminous signboards.
-Before I could attempt to adjust my eyes to their brightness, and distinguish one from the other, a plethora of smells grabbed me by the face and wrestled me towards the pad thai, quail eggs, roti, falafel, hummus, sliced pineapple, vegetarian noodles and banana pancakes that lined the streets.
+To avoid eye contact with the hawkers, I cast my eyes upwards at a hovering swarm of luminous signboards.
+The smells are so thick in the air you can see them: pad thai, quail eggs, roti, falafel, hummus, sliced pineapple, vegetarian noodles and banana pancakes line the streets.

 We were snapped out of our overwhelming sensory hypnosis and spun around by the beeping of a tuk-tuk driver as it squeezed through the crowds of dread-locked, tattooed, vest wearing tourists.
 Feeling exhausted, we managed to fight our way onto a side street where we tried to catch our breath.